laravel/spark-next-docs/src/spark-stripe/events.md

 ## `Spark\Events\SubscriptionCreated`

-This event is dispatched when a subscription is created with a status of `trialing` or `active`.
+This event is dispatched when a subscription becomes `active`.

 ## `Spark\Events\SubscriptionUpdated`